 While there is not first or last date to fertilize blueberry bushes, the general rule of thumb is to fertilize blueberries in the spring before their leaves have grown in.
 This is so that the blueberry fertilizer has time to penetrate the soil and make it to the roots of the blueberry bush before it enters active growth.

 You should be fertilizing blueberries once a year.
-Typically, they do not need fertilizing more than this.
+Typically, they do not need fertilizing more often than this.

 Types of Fertilizer for Blueberries

 Blueberries like a higher acid soil.
 For this reason, you should be using a high acid fertilizer, especially in an area where you have had to amend the soil in order to lower the pH enough to grow your blueberries.
 When looking for a high acid blueberry bush fertilizer, look for fertilizers that contain ammonium nitrate, ammonium sulfate, or sulfur-coated urea.
 These tend to have a lower pH (higher acid).

 Also try to use fertilizers that are higher in nitrogen, but be careful not to use a fertilizer that contains nitrates, such as calcium nitrate or chloride.
 Some blueberry plants can be killed by nitrates.